- Convicted of the 1981 murder of Philadelphia policeman Daniel Faulkner

 The Left's devotion to Abu-Jamal is a phenomenon that extends far beyond the borders of the United States.
 Indeed he has been made an honorary citizen of approximately 25 cities around the world, including Copenhagen, Montreal, Palermo, and Paris.
 And in 2001, he received the sixth biennial Erich Mühsam Prize, an award that recognizes activism in line with that of its namesake, the late anarcho-communist essayist.

-Abu-Jamal is a great admirer of the late Black Panther founder, Huey Newton.
-In October 2007 he wrote: “It is easy to write with admiration of the life and contributions of the late Dr. Huey P. Newton....
-He was, and remains, a brilliant revolutionary, who learned how to pierce the rock-hard psyches of our people—especially our young brothers and sisters.”
-“Huey [Newton] was … intensely curious, acutely brilliant, a lover of all the world’s children, an implacable foe of all the world’s oppressors.”
+Abu-Jamal is a great admirer of "the life and contributions" of the late Black Panther founder, Huey Newton.
+In October 2007 he wrote that Newton "was, and remains, a brilliant revolutionary" who was "intensely curious, acutely brilliant, a lover of all the world’s children, [and] an implacable foe of all the world’s oppressors.”

-“The system used the main nonviolent themes of Martin Luther King’s life to present a strategy designed to protect its own interests—imagine the most violent nation on earth, the heir of Indian and African genocide, the only nation ever to drop an atomic bomb on a civilian population, the world’s biggest arms dealer, the country that napalmed over ten million people in Vietnam (to “save” it from Communism), the world’s biggest jailer, waving the corpse of King, calling for nonviolence!”
+“The system used the main nonviolent themes of Martin Luther King’s life to present a strategy designed to protect its own interests—imagine the most violent nation on earth, the heir of Indian and African genocide, the only nation ever to drop an atomic bomb on a civilian population, the world’s biggest arms dealer, the country that napalmed over ten million people in Vietnam (to 'save' it from Communism), the world’s biggest jailer, waving the corpse of King, calling for nonviolence!”